Non-perturbative aspects of entanglement structures in $T\bar{T}$-deformed CFTs: Asymptotic approximations of F0(l)

 The alert readers may notice the imaginary part $\propto (n-1)i\pi$ that shows up in the $\ell \gg L$ limit.
 An imaginary part in the quantum correction to the free energy indicates that there are fluctuation modes $\delta \theta_{1,2}$ about (\ref{eq:half_line_saddle}) with negative eigenvalues, and thus the instability of the classical background.
 This can be deduced from the expression of the $\text{det} D^{ij}_k<0$ in (\ref{eq:large_l_1}) for the limit $\ell\gg L$.
 It implies that for each of the $k<n$, one of the two eigenmodes has negative eigenvalue.
 We view the presence of negative modes for $n>1$ as reflecting the original off-shell nature of the replica background.
 Though we have apparently removed the conical-excess singularities by the cut-off holes, the problem did not disappear and instead found its way back as the instabilities to the fluctuating boundary reparametrizations $\theta_{1,2}$.
 Our attitude towards this issue is first to acknowledge that the semi-classical approach to the string partition function (\ref{eq:master}) may not be valid for general $n$, most likely not for large $n$.
 On the other hand, for the purpose of computing the von-Neumann entropy $S^{vN}_A = \lim_{n\to 1}S^n_A$, we shall confine ourselves to values of $n$ that are very close to $1$.
 In this regime, we do not expect the instability to cause problems that are as severe.
 For one thing, the imaginary part vanishes in the limit $n\to 1$.
 In addition, in taking the limit of $n\to 1$, only the $k=1$ sector may contain a negative-eigenvalue mode.
 For the sake of argument we have now allowed the $n\to 1$ limit to be taken at the intermediate steps.
 We can then further analyze for what values of $\ell$ the instability occurs.
 This is captured by the expression in the first line of (\ref{eq:large_l_1}) at $k=1$: \bea \text{det} D^{ij}_1 \approx -4(n-1)e^{-2(n-1)\ell/n}\left(n-1-2n e^{-(\ell-L)}\right)<0 \eea which requires $\ell$ to satisfy: \be \ell > L+ \ln{\left(\frac{2n}{n-1}\right)}\; \xlongrightarrow[\ n\to 1\ ]\,\ L+\infty \ee We see that for the integral over $\ell$ in the string partition function (\ref{eq:master}), the instability only occurs in a region that keeps shrinking towards $\ell =\infty$ in the limit of $n\to 1$.
 As a result, it does not affect non-perturbative effects of the string partition function (\ref{eq:master}) that are associated with finite values of $\ell$ in the $n\to 1$ limit.
 Based on these, we neglect the imaginary part of (\ref{eq:highT_F_2}) and the related issue of instabilities in the subsequent analysis of the main text.
+We make some remarks about the instability at finite $n$.
+At the level of the full $\ell$-integral, the negative eigenvalues are present for values of $\ell$ satisfying (\ref{eq:ell_unstable}).
+In a full off-shell formalism that is beyond the scope of this work, the stringy back-reactions are expected to generate corrections (possibly in the form of counter-terms) to the target-space action and stabilize the fluctuations.
+At the level of the semi-classical analysis we are performing, the non-perturbative saddle-point (\ref{eq:new_saddle}) is stable against boundary-reparametrization fluctuations if it occurs well inside the instability-free regime: \be \ell^*_{n.p.} = -\ln{(\lambda \kappa_n)}\lesssim L + \ln{\left(\frac{2n}{n-1}\right)} \ee This then sets a domain of validity for the Renyi index $n$ below which our semi-classical analysis holds.
+For large $c$ and small $\lambda$ this domain can be explicitly stated as: \be n \lesssim 1+\frac{96\pi \lambda}{c \epsilon^2}+ ... \ee This constraint can also be inverted to give the domain of validity for the coupling $\lambda$ at finite values of $n$.
+From this we see that in the semi-classical limit $\lambda \ll \epsilon^2$, the non-perturbative saddle-point is indeed controlled only in the limit $n\to 1$.